NickGrunert/master-thesis/modules/00_intro.typ

     The utilization of multiple data sources has become a prevalent approach to address the constraints imposed by a single data source.
     Integration of information obtained from standard images with geometric information derived from elevation data has emerged as a common practice @intro7.
     Elevation data, particularly the #abr("nDSM"), which represents height above ground, provides strong cues for distinguishing buildings from ground features and understanding their structure @intro9.
-    Common fusion strategies in #abr("DL") involve the incorporation of the #abr("nDSM") or features derived from #abr("LiDAR") as additional input channels alongside RGB or multispectral bands @intro10.
+    Common fusion strategies in #abr("DL") involve the incorporation of the #abr("nDSM") or features derived from #abr("LiDAR") as additional input channels alongside #abr("RGB") or multispectral bands @intro10.
     This enables networks to acquire knowledge collectively from spectral and geometric information, frequently resulting in enhanced segmentation accuracy, particularly for architectural structures such as buildings.
-    Other approaches utilize elevation data in post-processing steps.
+    Other approaches utilise elevation data in post-processing steps.
     One such approach employs a #abr("CRF") @intro_bonus1 @intro_bonus2 to refine segmentation boundaries generated from image-based models.
     While fusion generally improves results, it requires accurately co-registered multimodal datasets, which can also be challenging to acquire and label.

     #heading(depth: 5, numbering: none, bookmarked: false)[Foundational Models: The Segment Anything Model (SAM)]
     Recent advancements in #abr("AI") have resulted in the development of large "foundational models" that are trained on massive datasets.
-    These models are designed to generalize, and they have been shown to exhibit remarkable generalization capabilities @intro11.
+    These models are designed to generalise, and they have been shown to exhibit remarkable generalization capabilities @intro11.
     A prominent example is the #abr("SAM") from Meta AI @intro10.
     #abr("SAM") has been trained on a dataset comprising over one billion masks and has been developed as a promptable segmentation system.
     Given a prompt such as input points or bounding boxes, #abr("SAM") can segment any object in an image, even those unseen during training, demonstrating impressive zero-shot performance.